protontypes/open-sustainable-technology/README.md

 - [BattINFO](https://github.com/BIG-MAP/BattINFO) - Consists of a list of entities representing concepts used in batteries and electrochemistry.
 - [Plant-Pollinator Interactions Vocabulary](https://github.com/rebipp/ppi) - Plant-Pollinator Interactions is a standardized vocabulary maintained by the Brazilian Network on Plant-Pollinator Interactions.
 - [Plant Trait Ontology](https://github.com/Planteome/plant-trait-ontology) - A controlled vocabulary of describe phenotypic traits in plants.
+- [FOODON](https://github.com/FoodOntology/foodon) - Provides a neutral and ontology-driven standard for government agencies, industry, nonprofits and consumers to name and reference food products and their components throughout the food supply chain

 ### Curated Lists